 - Californians are the largest consumers of turkey in the United States.

-- Thanksgiving Day is celebrated on the fourth Thursday in November in the United States.
+- Thanksgiving Day is celebrated on the fourth Thursday of November in the United States.

 - Black Friday is the Friday after Thanksgiving in the United States, where it is the beginning of the traditional Christmas shopping season.